lostisland/faraday/UPGRADING.md

 We did our best to make this transition as painless as possible for you, so here is what we did.

-* All adapters have already been moved out and released as separate gems.
+* All adapters, except for the `net_http` one, have already been moved out and released as separate gems.
-  They've then been re-added into Faraday's dependencies so that you wouldn't notice.
+  They've then been re-added into Faraday's v1 dependencies so that you wouldn't notice.
   This means that immediately after v2.0 will be released, all the adapters that were previously available will be already compatible with Faraday 2.0!
 * We've setup an [Awesome Faraday](https://github.com/lostisland/awesome-faraday) repository, where you can find and discover adapters.